jsebrech/contact-picker-widget-angular/README.md

 ### Supported attributes

+- **id**: Unique ID for the contact picker to guarantee WCAG 2.1 AA compliancy
 - **data**: An array of value objects to use as the backing store
 - **value**: The current value of the picker, represented as a value object
 - **placeholder**: specify the text to show in an empty field